stimmer/DueVGA/VGA/README.txt

 of data at a time to pins 34-41.
 No end-of-line interrupt is needed here because the output goes high impedance when data is not being written.
 The pixel width is controlled by changing the memory timing registers in the SMC.

+The NTSC and PAL modes use a pair of DMA buffers.
+One is outputting the signal for the line whilst the interrupt routine is filling the other buffer for the next line.
+The colour burst and chroma phase tables have been precalculated (which is why these modes use so much flash).

 Have fun!